Healthcare Risk Management: Proactive Prevention vs. Reactive Solutions

 According to Qualtrics Healthcare Experience Trends Report, healthcare employees have the lowest satisfaction rate out of 28 industries proving the importance of changing practices in the workplace.

 Healthcare professionals who work in a culture of safety experience less stress and burnout.
-They are more satisfied with their jobs, leading to increased retention rates and a more stable healthcare workforce.
+They are more satisfied with their jobs, leading to increased employee retention rates and a more stable healthcare workforce.

 Besides helping organizations with satisfaction, having a culture of safety in healthcare also reduces costs.